 DA scores between 40 – 50 are considered average, with 50 – 60 being good and over 60 being excellent.

 Domain Rating (DR) by Ahrefs

-Trust Flow (TF) By Majestic
+Trust Flow (TF) and Citation Flow (CF) by Majestic

 Frequently Asked Questions

 YES.
 Simply add your URLs (one URL per line and up to 10 URLs per 24 hours) and provide a valid email address.
 Once submitted, you’ll be taken inside the Loganix dashboard to view the results.

 The algorithm for calculating this score was developed by Moz.
 It ranges from 1 (the worst) to 100 (the best).
 Domain Authority between 40-50 is considered average; 50-60 good; 60+ is considered VERY good (A.K.A. high-authority sites).

 Why is Domain Authority important?